Campus Safety & Security

 Campus Safety

-MSP staff is entrusted with security functions on campus and will enforce MSP’s security policies.
-Staff have no arrest powers.
+MSP security guards and personnel are entrusted with security functions on campus and will enforce MSP’s security policies.
+They have no arrest powers.
 In the event of an emergency, they are directed to coordinate with local law enforcement officials as necessary.

 MSP does not have a campus police force.
-During evening hours of operation, the school has contracted with a security company to provide an onsite security guard.
+The school has an onsite security guard during all hours of operation.
 Employees or security personnel may request identification to determine if individuals have business with the school.
-Although an onsite security guard is present during evening hours of operation this individual is not a commissioned law enforcement officer.
 The Farmington Hills Police Department will be contacted in the event of any serious crime on campus and is immediately notified of any threat to the safety of individuals or the campus.
-MSP is private property, however, law enforcement personnel may enter the campus to conduct business as needed.
+MSP is private property; however, law enforcement personnel may enter the campus to conduct business as needed.
 The Farmington Hills Police Department is available to consult on issues of campus safety and security.

-Students, faculty or staff shall report any suspicious person entering the building, or on its grounds, immediately to the Director of Information Technology & Campus Security or the Vice President.
+Students, faculty or staff shall report any suspicious person entering the building, or on its grounds, immediately to the security guard, Director of Information Technology & Campus Security or the Vice President of Services & Operations.
 Exterior doors or fire exits may not be propped open.
 All exterior doors are locked; current employees and students are provided key card entry.
 The Director of Information Technology & Campus Security monitors exterior and parking lot lighting so that these areas are well lit during evening hours of operation.
 Security cameras monitor and record parking lot and exterior building activity.

-In the event of a life threatening situation or an actual crime, all students and personnel are instructed to call 911 for the local police and contact the staff as well.
-Any accident/incident on MSP’s property should be reported promptly to staff who will direct any further action.
-All members of the MSP community are encouraged to report all crimes in a timely manner to the Farmington Hills Police Department at 248-871-2700 and notify the Director of Information Technology & Campus Security or the Vice President.
+In the event of a life-threatening situation or an actual crime, all students and personnel are instructed to call 911 for the local police and contact the staff as well.
+Any accident/incident on MSP’s property should be reported promptly to a security guard or employee who will direct any further action.
+All members of the MSP community are encouraged to report all crimes in a timely manner to the Farmington Hills Police Department at 248-871-2700 and notify the Director of Information Technology & Campus Security or the Vice President of Services & Operations.

 Reporting a Crime

-If you believe that you have been the victim of a Clery Act crime, report the situation immediately to a staff or faculty member, who will contact the Director of Information Technology & Campus Security or the Vice President.
-Other “campus security authorities” include the Director of Student Services/Registrar, the Dean of Academic Programs, and Director of Human Resources.
-Staff or faculty members will provide immediate assistance as required.
-Although the MSP staff/faculty member will assist in contacting the local police regarding the incident, you as an individual will be required to file the police report.
-The staff member will also take information for an internal Incident/Accident report for school records and follow-up.
+If you believe that you have been the victim of a crime, report the situation immediately to the security guard on duty or an MSP employee, who will contact the Director of Information Technology & Campus Security or the Vice President of Services & Operations.
+Other “campus security authorities” include the Director of Student Services/Registrar, the Vice President of Academic Programs, and Director of Human Resources.
+Security, staff or faculty will provide immediate assistance as required.
+Although the MSP employee or security guard will assist in contacting the local police regarding the incident, you as an individual will be required to file the police report.
+The security guard or employee will also take information for an internal Incident/Accident report for school records and follow-up.

 Sexual Assault Policy and Procedure

-MSP can offer referrals to educational and prevention program for students who may or may not have been victims of sexual violence which includes domestic violence, dating violence, stalking and sexual assault.
+MSP can offer referrals to educational and prevention programs for students who may or may not have been victims of sexual violence which includes domestic violence, dating violence, stalking, and sexual assault.

 Domestic violence is a pattern of threatening or violent behaviors combined with other kinds of abuse.
 This pattern of behavior is used to control another person.
 The abuser might be married to the person they are abusing, or might live with or be dating the person they are abusing.
 The abuser might be abusing their ex-spouse or someone they used to live with or date [1].